jlruelas/jlruelas.github.io/index.md

 # Julianna Ruelas's Portfolio

-I am a Computer Science major currently aimming for a graduation in 2028 and is also looking to double major.
+I am a Computer Science major currently aimming for a graduation in 2028.

 ## Favorite labs from CPSC 120L